RhetTbull/osxphotos/README.md

 The latter are treated by Photos as a single image.
 By default, Photos will treat these as a JPEG image.
 They are denoted in the Photos interface with a "J" icon superimposed on the image.
 In Photos, the user can select "Use RAW as original" in which case the "J" icon changes to an "R" icon and all subsequent edits will use the raw image as the original.
 To further complicate this, different versions of Photos handle these differently in their internal logic.

 `osxphotos` attempts to simplify the handling of these raw+JPEG pairs by providing a set of attributes for accessing both the JPEG and the raw version.
 For example, [PhotoInfo.has_raw](#has_raw) will be True if the photo has an associated raw image but False otherwise and [PhotoInfo.path_raw](#path_raw) provides the path to the associated raw image.
-Reference following table for the various attributes useful for dealing with raw images.
+Reference the following table for the various attributes useful for dealing with raw images.
 Given the different ways Photos deals with raw images I've struggled with how to represent these in a logical and consistent manner.
 If you have suggestions for a better interface, please open an [issue](https://github.com/RhetTbull/osxphotos/issues)!

+#### Raw-Related Attributes

 |`PhotoInfo` attribute|`IMG_0001.CR2` imported without raw+JPEG pair|`IMG_0001.CR2` + `IMG_0001.JPG` raw+JPEG pair, JPEG is original|`IMG_0001.CR2` + `IMG_0001.JPG` raw+jpeg pair, raw is original|
 |----------|----------|----------|----------|